acodrst/text-model-dot/README.md

 # Text Model to Dot

 This module translates stacked graph text format to dot.
-For an example application, see [Triples Pub on GitHub](https://github.com/acodrst/triples.pub).
+For a example applications, see [Triples Pub](https://github.com/acodrst/triples.pub) and [Adaptive Analysis](https://github.com/acodrst/adaptiveanalysis.org) on GitHub.